SaraDavis1991/CS202_Summer2022_MidtermPrep2/README.md

 ```
 driver.cpp
 ```
 The driver has been provided to you.
 Please modify it so that it prints sandwich, meat, and hamburger information for the pre-set newHamburger.
-Then change the meat type on the hamburger to chicken, and print sandwich, meat, and hamburger information again.
+Then change the burger  meat type so that it is chicken and print sandwich, meat, and hamburger information again.

 ```
 sandwich.h